This article is a guest post by Krista Goncalves

 How do YOU tell people what you do with confidence & authority, and perhaps even a bit of flair?

-I tend to have a more people at the party is more fun mindset, but the hard truth is that we’re facing a lot of competition as a health coach or other type of wellness expert.
+I tend to have a “more people at the party is more fun” mindset, but the hard truth is that we’re facing a lot of competition in the wellness industry.
 I’m seeing this now more than ever in the increasingly crowded online space.

-As a result of that, it’s becoming more difficult to stand out and get noticed.
-I’m sure feeling that way!
+As a result, it’s becoming more difficult to stand out and get noticed.
 It also goes without saying that all of those ‘dream clients’ have plenty of options when it comes to choosing a health coach to bring on board.

 Don’t let that deter you though, because as I always say – there’s plenty of room for everyone to play in the online sandbox!